Sensedia/api-platform-hybrid/README_en.md

 Additionally, we provide a Prometheus exporter - Prometheus exhibits thorough metrics information.

-It is very important to use a Load Balancer of your choice to periodically check the status or integrity of the applications' execution.
-The state of the applications is considered healthy when Load Balancer sends HTTP requests to the health check endpoints of the applications and obtains the return code 200.
-Any return code other than this, indicates that the state of the application is not considered healthy.
-When realizing that an application is not healthy, Load Balancer should redirect traffic to another server that is running a similar application that is considered healthy.
+It is very important to use a load balancer of your choice to periodically check the status or integrity of application execution.
+The state of the applications is considered healthy when the load balancer sends HTTP requests to the health-check endpoints of the applications and obtains the return code 200.
+Any return code other than this indicates that the state of the application is not considered healthy.
+When an application is deemed unhealthy, the load balancer should redirect traffic to another server that is running a similar and healthy application.

 The following table shows the endpoints of metrics and health check to the modules.